akashvarasada/Python_basics/README.md

     ![step1](image-1.png)

-2. follow along with the code given in the snapshot.
+2. Follow along with the code given in the snapshot.

     ![step2](image.png)

-3. validate in GitHub remote main branch.
+3. Validate in GitHub remote main branch.

     ![step3](image-2.png)